Blaine Robbins

 Kenneth Ring, Journal of Experimental Social Psychology, 1967

-What are the social and psychological foundations of trust?
+What are the social psychological foundations of trust?

 Despite widespread interest in trust and trustworthiness across the disciplines, social scientists are unclear about what constitutes trustworthiness and, hence, trust.
 At the very least, trust is a belief about another person under conditions of unknown outcomes.
 But the critical question is a belief about what?

-The current NSF funded research program attempts to answer this question with large-N survey experiments of market and non-market scenarios.
-The overall goal of the project is to pinpoint the elements of trustworthiness sufficient to produce trust in addition to exploring other structural-cognitive sources of trust in the form of social identity and status characteristics.
+The overall goal of this NSF funded project is to pinpoint the elements of trustworthiness sufficient to produce trust in addition to exploring other structural-cognitive sources of trust in the form of social identity and status characteristics.

 Robbins, Blaine.
 2016.
 "What is Trust?
 A Multidisciplinary Review, Critique, and Synthesis."
 Sociology Compass 10: 972-986.